Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Results: Two-Photon Induced Dynamical Populations and Field Correlation Functions

-Regarding the second-order correlation functions for the $\ket{2}$ input state, in the case of a short separation time between the pulse peaks [\cref{fig:fanChiralGaussiansG2}(b)], we initially only observe faint signatures of the familiar `bird-like' correlation, as the significant (but not complete) overlap of the two Gaussians cause their sum to vary significantly from that of a single Gaussian.
-In the intermediate overlap regime, this novel correlation becomes clearer, particularly in the bottom left of the graph, though there is still strong interference effects between the two pulse peaks.
-Finally, when there is sufficiently large time between the two pulse peak incidences [\cref{fig:fanChiralGaussiansG2}(f)], we can clearly observe along the graph's diagonal two instances of the `bird-like' correlation pattern observed experimentally~\cite{le_jeannic_dynamical_2022} as well as in other analyses of 2 photon scattering without temporal delays~\cite{matias_2025,Nysteen2015,FanMPSComparison}.
-The dynamics of these correlations are analogous to those seen with top-hat pulses, where the differences between the two cases are most strongly emphasized with a slight temporal overlap between the two pulses [\cref{fig:fanChiralGaussiansG2}(c,d)].
-As the pulses get close to a complete overlap, the dynamics due to the $\ket{1}\ket{1}$ and $\ket{2}$ states become more similar [\cref{fig:fanChiralGaussiansG2}(a,b)].
-For large separation distances of the pulse peaks, we observe similar single photon off-diagonal time effects again, while the $\ket{2}$ has strong correlations about the same time due to the probability of both pulse peaks containing two photons [\cref{fig:fanChiralGaussiansG2}(e,f)].
+Finally, when there is sufficiently large time between the two pulse peak incidences [\cref{fig:fan_pop_G2}b(vi)], we can clearly observe along the graph's diagonal two instances of the `bird-like' correlation pattern observed experimentally~\cite{le_jeannic_dynamical_2022} as well as in other analyses of 2 photon scattering without temporal delays~\cite{matias_2025,Nysteen2015,FanMPSComparison}.
+The dynamics of these correlations are analogous to those seen with top-hat pulses, where the differences between the two cases are most strongly emphasized with a slight temporal overlap between the two pulses [\cref{fig:fan_pop_G2}b(iii,iv)].
+As the pulses get close to a complete overlap, the dynamics due to the $\ket{1}\ket{1}$ and $\ket{2}$ states become more similar [\cref{fig:fan_pop_G2}b(i,ii)].
+For large separation distances of the pulse peaks, we observe the similar single photon off-diagonal time effects again due to linear scattering, while the $\ket{2}$ has strong correlations about the same time due to the probability of both pulse peaks containing two photons with the weaker off diagonal two photon probability due predominantly to linear scattering [\cref{fig:fan_pop_G2}b(v,vi)].

+These delay-modified temporal correlation effects are further emphasized in \cref{fig:fan_pop_G2}c(i-vi), which isolates the nonlinear contribution to the second-order correlation function by subtracting off the result due to purely linear scattering.
+This demonstrates the dominance of the nonlinear contribution along the diagonal of equal time points.
+Moreover, it makes clear the significance of the separation distance on the nonlinear interaction and the gradual shift to purely linear interaction in the case of the localized photon input states \cref{fig:fan_pop_G2}c(i,iii,v).
+Additionally, if we integrate over the entire two dimensional map of the absolute value of the nonlinear contribution to the second-order correlation, $\iint dt d\tau |G^{(2)}_{\rm TT,nlin}(t,\tau)|$, we observe both a consistent reduction in the magnitude of nonlinear correlation changes for larger $t_b$, and more extremes in the $\ket{1}\ket{1}$ case, as \cref{fig:fan_pop_G2}c(i) has a greater magnitude of nonlinear correlations than \cref{fig:fan_pop_G2}c(ii).